 3. Bonds are back.
 Core fixed income now offers the potential for protection, yield and capital appreciation.

 Exceeding expectations.
-U.S. core bonds are up +4% so far this year, and we still think fixed income is set to deliver steady returns in a slower growth and lower inflation environment.
-To be clear, bonds have seen a strong rally over the last month (10-year Treasury yields are down to 3.3% from a year-to-date high over 4%) as softer inflation data and financial turmoil have emboldened the market to start pricing rate cuts as soon as this summer.
+Global core bonds are up more than +3% so far this year, and we still think fixed income is set to deliver steady returns in a slower growth and lower inflation environment.
+To be clear, bonds have seen a strong rally over the last month (10-year U.S. Treasury yields are down to 3.4% from a year-to-date high over 4%) as softer inflation data and financial turmoil have emboldened the market to start pricing rate cuts as soon as this summer.
 In the very near term, it seems like markets may be getting ahead of themselves.
 Bonds have exceeded expectations so far this year, and we may get better entry points in the weeks and months ahead.

-But this is how we would think about it as long-term investors: The Bloomberg U.S. Aggregate Bond Index is down over 10% from its all-time highs.
+But this is how we would think about it as long-term investors: the Bloomberg Global Aggregate Bond Index is down over 10% from its all-time highs.
 Over the last 40+ years, this is still the biggest dip in core bonds that investors have had the opportunity to buy.

 4. Reversal of fortunes.
 We expect mega-cap technology stocks to underperform and small-cap stocks to outperform.

 Needs improvement.
 Mega-cap tech has soared this year.
-The NASDAQ 100 is up over +20%, and the NYSE FANG+ Index is up almost +40%.
-Meanwhile, mid- and small-cap stocks are both up a relatively meager +2.5–3.5%.
-We still expect U.S. SMID-cap stocks to outperform their larger peers over the course of the next cycle, but this particular call needs improvement to prove correct.
-In the words of The Wire’s Omar Little, if you come at the king, you best not miss.
+The NASDAQ 100 is up +20% and the NYSE FANG+ Index is up almost +40%.
+Meanwhile, mid- and small-cap stocks are both up a relatively meager +1-2%.
+We still expect U.S. SMID-cap stocks to outperform their large-cap peers over the course of the next cycle, but this particular call needs improvement to prove correct.

 After releasing our outlook in December, we also warmed up to European and Chinese equities.
-Europe has posted a very solid 11%+ return for U.S.-dollar-based investors so far this year (outperforming the S&P 500’s +7%), and China offers investors with a higher-risk, higher-reward equity market, given tailwinds from reopening and shifting policymaker priorities.
+Europe has posted a very solid +9% return in local currency terms (+11% in USD terms) so far this year (outperforming the S&P 500’s +7%), and China offers investors with a higher-risk, but potentially higher-reward equity market, given tailwinds from reopening and shifting policymaker priorities.
 Neither has kept up with the mega-cap behemoths, but we believe they are poised for a relatively strong rest of the year.

 5. Real money.
 The era of underinvestment in the real economy is over.